Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Sharing component of the Program intended to provide protection from the impact of excessive Quarterback penalties.
-Gain Share Limit: Calculated, as defined > as the average of the non-adjusted cost for the five lowest costs for a valid Episode of Care that will be use culate any shared savings payment to the Quarterback, if all of the eligibility criteria are met.
+Gain Share Limit: Calculated, as defined > as the average of the non-adjusted cost for the five lowest costs for a valid Episode of Care that will be u io calculate any shared savings payment to the Quarterback, if all of the eligibility criteria are met.
 Gain Sharing: If a Quarterback achieves a risk-adjusted average per-episode cost below the commendable threshold while meeting quality standards, then the Quarterback is eligible for Gain Sharing.
 Gain Sharing is savings below the commendable threshold with respect to the Gain Share Limit.
-Member: A Member is a Medicaid enrollee assigned —_— by the state Medicaid program.
-A Member is subject to retroactive disenroliment by the state, in which case such individual will not be considered a Member for any period as of the effective date of such disenrollment.
+Member: A Member is a Medicaid enrollee assigned oi by the state Medicaid program.
+A Member is subject to retroactive disenrollment by the state, in which case such individual will not be considered a Member for any period as of the effective date of such disenrollment.
 Performance Report: The interim or final report with respect to a given Episode Measurement Period that shows, on an interim or final basis, the Quarterback's performance results and the other information described in this Appendix.
-Principal Accountable Provider ("PAP" or “Quarterback"): The Provider deemed to have the greatest accountability for the quality and cost of care for a patient.
+Principal Accountable Provider ("PAP™ or “Quarterback"): The Provider deemed to have the greatest accountability for the quality and cost of care for a patient.
 Quarterbacks are designated for each episode based on the degree of influence they have over clinical decisions and the care delivered.
 Quality Certification Component: The program component that measures the quality performance of the Quarterback.
 The quarterly quality certification is a prerequisite for becoming and remaining eligible for Gain Sharing.
-The quality certification designation will apply to those Quarterbacks that have a score meeting or exceeding = defined threshold levels for Quality Indicators Linked to Gain Sharing.
+The quality certification designation will apply to those Quarterbacks that have a score meeting or exceeding HEE “efined threshold levels for Quality Indicators Linked to Gain Sharing.
 Quality Indicators Linked To Gain Sharing: The set of indicators that will be used for determination of quality certification of each episode.
 These quality indicators will be based on clinically appropriate and evidence-based practice.
 Applicable quality indicator definitions and measurement specifications will be published with each episode.